2011–12 Senior Women's One Day League

 The 2011–12 Senior Women's One Day League was the 6th edition of the women's List A cricket competition in India.
 It took place in November 2011, with 26 teams divided into five regional groups.
 Delhi won the tournament, their first title, beating Hyderabad in the final.
+This was the first time since the launch of the tournament that a team other than Railways won the title.

 Competition format

 The 26 teams competing in the tournament were divided into five zonal groups: Central, East, North, South and West.
 The tournament operated on a round-robin format, with each team playing every other team in their group once.
 The top two sides from each group progressed to the Super League round, where the 10 remaining teams were divided into two further round-robin groups.
 The winner of each group progressed to the final.
 Matches were played using a 50 over format.

 The groups worked on a points system with positions with the groups being based on the total points.
 Points were awarded as follows: